TEAM-CZUCA/termux-setup/README.md

-# 💀 TEAM-CZUCA Termux Basic Setup Tool 💀
+#  TEAM-Cyber Zulfiqar Under Cover Agency Termux Setup Tool

 Welcome to the **TEAM-CZUCA** Setup Tool!
 This is an advanced, automated script for Termux users to install essential basic packages, programming languages, and hacking tools with just a single click.